al-alamin/StracerBot/Project/readme.md

 ## Scripts:
 *   csv_conversion.py:
         This contains necessary python code (Pandas) to convert a XML file to a CSV file.
 As it turns out the Pandas API for conversion of Large XML files does not work properly.
 So I had to write a different method that would read a large XML file iteratively and build Pandas dataframe from it and append it to the CSV file
+*   extract_code_segment.py:
+        Orginal Posts contains a lot of metadata information such as ["Id", "PostTypeId", "AcceptedAnswerId", "ParentId", "CreationDate", "DeletionDate", "Score", "ViewCount", "Body", "OwnerUserId", "OwnerDisplayName", "LastEditorUserId", "LastEditorDisplayName", "LastEditDate", "LastActivityDate", "Title", "Tags", "AnswerCount", "CommentCount", "FavoriteCount", "ClosedDate", "CommunityOwnedDate", "ContentLicense"].
+The body contains the original posts html content.
+But for this project we are mostly interested in the error messages that are shared in the Stack Overflow posts.
+So, in this script I am extracting the code segment from the Post's HTML body.
+It is easy but computationally expensive to extract these code segments because the code segment resides under \<code> error message \</code> tag.
+*   create_tdidf_document.py:
+        This script contains necessary code to create Term Frequency – Inverse Document Frequency(TF-IDF).
+This TDIDF will help to find relevent posts with the user submitted errors messages very quickly.
+Because total dataset size contains more then 50M posts and more than 100M code segments.
+*   extract_metadata.py:
+        Our original Posts.csv is very large in size and for the most part we do not need all those information.
+So, this script will extact necessary metadata from the Posts.csv and store the information in python object.
+So that in the future this python object can be quickly loaded into memory and gerenerate search result.

 ## Dataset Overflow:
 * Stack exchange has several Entities such as Posts, Comment, Users.
 Different attibutes of these entities are outlined below: